Essoz/Essoz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
 I'm Yuxuan Jiang, a second-year PhD student in Computer Science and Engineering at the University of Michigan, where I'm fortunate to be advised by [Prof. Ryan Huang](https://web.eecs.umich.edu/~ryanph/).

-I earned my Bachelor of Engineering degree in Computer Engineering from the [Zhejiang University - University of Illinois Urbana-Champaign Joint Institute](https://zjui.intl.zju.edu.cn/en).
+Previously, I interned at MSR-Asia and earned my Bachelor of Engineering degree in Computer Engineering from [Zhejiang University](https://www.zju.edu.cn) and [University of Illinois Urbana-Champaign](https://illinois.edu).

-### Research Interests

-Reliability of emerging systems, e.g., machine learning platforms and container orchestration frameworks.

-### Collaborations

-Before joining the University of Michigan, I had the incredible opportunity to collaborate with accomplished researchers in the field.

-- I worked with [Dr. Shilin He](https://shilinhe.github.io) at Microsoft Research Asia, exploring various topics related to cloud reliability and AIOps.

-- Additionally, I've had the privilege of working with [Prof. Tianyin Xu](https://tianyin.github.io/) at the University of Illinois at Urbana-Champaign and [Prof. Owolabi Legunsen](https://www.cs.cornell.edu/~legunsen/) at Cornell University, focusing on software correctness in container orchestration systems.

-### Personal Interests
+I am interested broadly in Systems Reliability, Systems for Machine Learning, and AIOps.
 Beyond the world of research and coding, I have a passion for singing and mountain biking.
-I am the president of an Acappella group here at Michigan.
+I am the president of an all-Chinese A Cappella group here at Michigan.
-I also love making new friends and skating across campus on my skateboard at breakneck speeds.

-Feel free to explore the rest of my site to learn more about my work, or get in touch if you're interested in collaborating.
-Thank you for visiting!